Why Bother to Compile This List?

 Subcut, sub-cut or sub cut is a term frequently used in cutting instruction.
 It means to take the pieces cut in the previous step/sentence/phrase and cut them into smaller pieces.
 Example, cut one 2 1/2″ square.
 Subcut once on the diagonal to form two triangles.

-TBQ = To be Quilted = Quilt Top
+TBQ = To be Quilted = Finished quilt top waiting to be quilted

 Traditional Piecing is cutting pieces and sewing them together without the aid of foundations or papers.